Mayorxox/Chameleon/README.md

-# Chameleon — Developer-ready Repo
+# Chameleon — Testing Repo

 Chameleon is a developer-ready repository implementing a two-phase generative pipeline for synthesizing study-ready videos of autonomous devices.
 It supports: